 The candidates debated many hot issues such as the economy, abortion rights, conflicts in Ukraine and Gaza...

-According to observers and American public opinion, this is an exciting debate between the two presidential candidates and could become a turning point in the sprint to the White House this year.
+According to American observers and public opinion, this is an exciting debate between two presidential candidates and could become a turning point in the sprint to the White House this year.

 Immediately after the debate ended, the Democratic Party's campaign and Kamala Harris personally received good news when famous singer Taylor Swift, who has millions of fans in the US, announced her support for Harris to become the next president.
 (NBC News)

 * Canada suspends arms sales to Israel: Canadian Foreign Minister Melanie Joly announced that the country has suspended about 30 licenses to ship weapons to Israel.
-All of the export licenses were approved before Ottawa imposed a new ban on sales of weapons that could be used in Gaza in January.
+All of the export licenses were approved before Ottawa issued a new ban on sales of weapons that could be used in Gaza in January.

 “Our policy is clear: We will not send any weapons or weapons parts to Gaza.
 Period,” Melanie said.
 (Reuters)